 Every camping session requires the camper to have a shower or bath and that means YOU.
 (Yes, you- I can smell you from here!)
 If you are camped near a nice swimming stream, then you are in luck, but most times when boondocking you will need to bring your own facility with you.
 If your rig has a shower and good sized tanks, then you are in good shape.
 Otherwise, a camp shower or solar shower is a very good choice.
 A solar shower is basically a large bag with a shower spout.
 It can be filled from any clean water source and hung from a tree etc. If you are a bit shy, they even make pop up enclosures for them.
 The suns heat warms the water over a few hours and then you have a very pleasant scrubbing.
 Please get one, your co-campers will thank you.

 Food requires cold.
 While most RV’s have some kind of refrigerator, it is often necessary to bring along a cooler for additional food and ice storage.
 You can’t make a margarita without some crushed ice now, can you?
 Coolers come in all shapes and sizes (and prices.)
 So depending on your needs you may just need a chest to last overnight, or you may need to shell out for a YETI Tundra that will keep your food cold until the cows come home.
 We keep this small Igloo MaxCold for car travel and picnics.
-It fits nicely between the front and back seats and doubles for the dog’s bed while we are on the road.
+It fits nicely between the front and back seats and the dog can lie on it while we are on the road.

 Ah yes, the pesky buggers.
 Boondocking will take you into some pretty remote places where the bugs are like bison- huge, hungry and free range.
 They will hone in on campers like a kid to an ice cream cone.
 Be prepared.
 Most tents these days are pretty bug-free.
 We absolutely LOVE this Coleman Screen Room.
 We use it everywhere.
 In many places, it is the difference between enjoying the great outdoors or being stuck inside.
 If you are hiking and camping, there are also hammocks that enclose in screen material to keep the critters out.

-These 10 RV accessories should absolutely get you prepared for boondocking.
+These 10 RV accessories should absolutely get you prepared for hitting the road to free camping.
 If boondocking isn’t something you tried before, I highly recommend you give it a go, we loved it.